hazelgrove/hazelnut-dynamics-agda/README.md

   postulates encoding the results from Omar et al., POPL 2017.

-The paper also claims that "The mechanization also establishes that when an expansion exists, it is unique (not shown)."
-This proof is available in [expansion-unicity.agda](expansion-unicity.agda).
+The paper also claims that "The mechanization also establishes that when an elaboration exists, it is unique (not shown)."
+This proof is available in [elaboration-unicity.agda](elaboration-unicity.agda).
 In the final version of the paper, this will be listed as a Theorem.

 # Description of Agda Files